The HLF Project

 The Reading Abbey Revealed project

 Local people and visitors from further afield will also benefit from the Museum’s well known track-record in both community engagement and volunteering.
-The Museum has recently successfully renewed its ‘Investing in Volunteer’ status and will use this expertise to establish a wider Abbey volunteering programme that from 2017 will actively engage 35 new regular volunteers who will contribute across a broad range of activities to care for and share the Abbey’s heritage.
+The Museum has recently successfully renewed its ‘Investing in Volunteer’ status and has started its Abbey volunteering programme to engage 35 new regular volunteers who will contribute across a broad range of activities to care for and share the Abbey’s heritage.

-- March 2016: project started with the procurement of the contractors for the capital conservation and interpretation programmes.
+- March 2016: project starts- finalising plans, securing permissions and procuring contractors for the conservation and interpretation programmes.

-- February 2017: work starts on site and will take up to 2 years to complete.
+- February 2017: conservation work starts on site and will take up to 2 years to complete.

 - Mid/late 2018: the Abbey Ruins fully open to the public, complemented by a programme of events and activities.